InvincibleJuggernaut/Pulsox/README.md

   git clone https://github.com/InvincibleJuggernaut/Pulsox.git
 ```
   <li>Open the file <i>pulsox.ino</i> using your preferred IDE and flash it to the microcontroller</li>
-  <li>To observe the readings in the Blynk app, you first need to setup an account and paste the credentials along with the wireless network credentials inside the code in <i>pulsox.ino</i>.
+  <li>To observe the readings in the <a href="https://blynk.io/">Blynk</a> app, you first need to setup an account and paste the credentials along with the wireless network credentials inside the code in <i>pulsox.ino</i>.
 You could follow this <a href="https://www.electronicslovers.com/2018/06/esp8266-in-combination-with-blynk-app.html">tutorial</a>.</li>
 </ul>

 <h2>Components</h2>